caitepley/SYSLIB2024/searching_with_grep.md

 ## Uploading Data
 I could not get the scopus.bib file transferred using the command from the text/lecture, so I used the alternative method instead.
 I exported the data that I wanted from Scopus, added it to this git repo (under scopus.bib), and then used `wget` with the URL of the data on github.
 This worked great.

+Once I was done following along with the example from the lecture, I added a new sc

 ## grep Commands